abentley/viture_one_linux_sdk_rs/README.md

 * Receiving message events is not yet supported because the C SDK hasn't implemented it yet.

-To receive IMU data, implement CallbackImu.
-If you want the raw data, you can implement RawCallbackImu, but this requires writing unsafe code.
+To receive IMU data, implement `CallbackImu`.
+If you want the raw data, you can implement `RawCallbackImu`, but this requires writing unsafe code.

 The Viture C SDK provides an entrypoint for event callbacks, but it is not functional yet.
 Accordingly, it's not exposed in the Rust bindings.

 The sample program demonstrates all currently-supported functionality.
 It must be run as root.

-The secondary crate is viture-one-sdk-sys.
-This provides raw bindings via bindgen.
+The secondary crate is `viture-one-sdk-sys`.
+This provides raw bindings via bindgen, so it works the same as the C SDK.